dmolinagarcia/dromaius816/docs/README_journal.md

 ### ✅ **10 / FEB / 2025**
 > **Dev Glue Logic**
 > GLUE Logic for a device is a chip that handles internal control signals.
 It's like a PLA.
-PINs are defined within the device, along it's behaviour (process)
+PINs are defined within the device, along it's behaviour (process).
+Soft Reset calls a device_reset function.
+In the Minimal device, this toggles a variable (in_reset) that is connectd to the RESET_BTN_B signal.
+This triggers the device to reset.
+Signals are assigned in order to the GLUELOGIC chip, so any defined signal must be connected.

 ## ✅ **Pending Tasks**